Frequently Asked Questions

 12. Will Goodwin House at Home monitor the care in your home or in a facility?

-Based on the Goodwin House at Home plan you choose, the Resource Manager will coordinate and manage your care in your home or in a facility to ensure the care meets the Goodwin House standard of excellence.
+Based on the Goodwin House at Home plan you choose, the Member Services Facilitator will coordinate and manage your care in your home or in a facility to ensure the care meets the Goodwin House standard of excellence.
 Your Member Services Facilitator will be your advocate throughout your membership in this program.

 13. Do the monthly fees increase every year?